-Financial assets carried at amortized cost consist principally of loans and receivables ("loans and receivables").
+Financial assets carried at amortized cost consist principally of loans and receivables.
 The Company reviews its loans and receivables, to assess impairment on a regular basis.
-A loan and receivable is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the loan and receivable and that event (or events) has had an impact on the estimated future cash flows of the loan and receivable that can be reliably estimated.
+A loan and receivables is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of loan and receivables and that event (or events) has had an impact on the estimated future cash flows of loan and receivables that can be reliably estimated.